Exercise a high degree of caution in Tunisia due to the high threat of terrorist attack.

 Where to get help

-Australia does not have an Embassy or Consulate in Tunisia.
-By agreement between the Canadian and Australian governments, the Canadian Embassy in Tunis, provides consular assistance to Australians in Tunisia.
-This service includes the issuance of Provisional Travel Documents.
-The address is:
+Australia does not have an embassy or consulate in Tunisia.
+By agreement between the Canadian and Australian Governments, the

 Canadian Embassy, Tunis

-You can also obtain consular assistance from the Australian High Commission located in Malta:
+You can also get consular assistance from the Australian High Commission located in Malta.